 The Real Secret May Be That There is No Secret

 Sure, there are things like demographics that are beyond a student’s control; the reality is that cultural background, locale, native language, and family background certainly form part of an admissions decision.
-Colleges want to create a diverse student body.
+Most colleges make no secret of their goals of admitting a diverse student body.
 But let’s be honest, the ability to appeal to a college’s pursuit of diversity isn’t something a student can do much about.